 The ASW Certificate Program provides a science and engineering foundation which covers fundamental concepts in four areas: Physical Oceanography, Signal Processing, Operations Research, and Engineering Acoustics.
 These subjects are the educational cornerstone for this highly interdisciplinary certificate program.

-Anti-Submarine Warfare encompasses multiple disciplines.
-The ASW Certificate is a distance Learning curriculum that consists of four fully accredited courses delivered in the Asynchronous and Collaborate format as described in our list of modes of instruction.
-Offered over a one-year period, these courses develop critical analytic skills and understanding of fundamental principles applied in ASW.
+The ASW Certificate can be completed as a Distance Learning program that consists of four fully accredited courses delivered in the Asynchronous and Collaborate format as described in our list of modes of instruction.
+Offered over a fifteen month period, these courses develop critical analytic skills and an understanding of the fundamental principles applied in ASW.

 Naval officers who complete the ASW Certificate can receive the 6301L code to document their achievement.